gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT10 (Optional) - Specify how the identifier of the sender's public key is included in the group request: no.

+* OPT11 (Optional) - Specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC: see {{iana-ace-groupcomm-errors}}.

 # Document Updates # {#sec-document-updates}

 RFC EDITOR: PLEASE REMOVE THIS SECTION.